- Difficulty: Easy/Medium

 - Geocache points Unknown

 - Closest bathroom/outhouse: Outhouse on the main trail not far from the lake’s picnic spot

 - Cell service?
 Not comprehensive, but in spots.

 - Gear to bring: Bring 1L water/pp and mosquito spray

-- Best Parts: A warm swimming hole!
-Spelunking!
-During summer, the lake is a great place to sunbathe and swim (depending on the bugs!).
+Best Parts: During summer, the lake is a great place to sunbathe and swim.
 Fire rings, picnic tables and outhouse.

-- Worst Parts: There are some very steep sections that are sandy and it’s hard to grip unless you’re wearing good hiking shoes.
-Hiking poles are recommended for these sections.
+Worst Parts: If you do the hill climb section (optional) there are some very steep sections that are hard to grip unless you’re wearing good hiking shoes.
+Hiking poles are recommended.
 Watch for falling trees.
 You’ll sometimes find yourself skirting around, over and under fallen trees on the trail.
-Watch out: bears are sometimes spotted along this trail during spring and summer.
-Be sure to make lots of noise so you don’t surprise them and they have time to leave to avoid an encounter.
-The mosquitoes are bad during the summertime – but nothing a little mosquito spray or net shirt can’t handle!
+Watch out: bears are sometimes spotted along this trail.
+Make lots of noise so you don’t surprise them and they have time to leave.
+The mosquitoes are bad during summer – but nothing a little mosquito spray or net shirt can’t handle!
 Watch out for devil’s club – it will poke and sting you and sometimes overhangs onto the trail.